 Contaminants were also found in groundwater underlying the site and off-site in the southern part of the Curtis Park area.
 Two groundwater contaminant plumes have been identified.
 Primary groundwater contaminants in both plumes are volatile organic compounds and nickel.
 Volatile aromatic compounds are also present in the on-site portion of the larger plume.
+Limited groundwater impact by petroleum hydrocarbons has been identified in the Active Yard.

-Of the contaminants identified at the site, the metals arsenic and lead in soil, and the volatile organic compounds 1,1-dichloroethene and benzene in groundwater are considered by the DTSC to be the primary contaminants of concern.
+Of the contaminants identified at the site, the metals arsenic and lead in soil, and the volatile organic compounds 1,1-dichloroethene and benzene in groundwater are considered to be the primary contaminants of concern.

 Several Interim Remedial Measures have been conducted at and adjacent to the site to reduce health and safety risks and to minimize adverse environmental impacts.
-On-site Interim Remedial Measures include construction of a fence around the site, debris removal, planting vegetative cover over an area where asbestos was found in soil, and underground storage tank removal.
+On-site Interim Remedial Measures include construction of a fence around the site, debris removal, planting vegetative cover over an area where asbestos was found in soil, underground storage tank removal, and removal of slag and metals-impacted soil.
 Off-site Interim Remedial Measures include removal of metals-contaminated soil from two adjacent off-site lots.
-Clean-up of groundwater contamination will begin as an Interim Remedial Measure starting in March 1993.
+Clean-up of groundwater contamination began as an Interim Remedial Measure starting in April 1993.

-A Health Risk Assessment was conducted to study both the potential carcinogenic (cancercausing) and non-carcinogenic (non cancer-causing) risks to the public from exposure to contaminants at the site under current conditions.
-The Health Risk Assessment used conservative assumptions to predict the potential for adverse health effects on people living adjacent to the site, trespassers, and potential future on-site residents if the site were not cleaned up.
-Such conservative assumptions used in the Health Risk Assessment generally tend to overestimate health risks posed by the site.
+A Health Risk Assessment was conducted to study both the potential carcinogenic (cancer-causing) and non-carcinogenic (non cancer-causing) risks to the public from exposure to contaminants at the site under current conditions.
+The Health Risk Assessment predicted the potential for adverse health effects on people living adjacent to the site, trespassers, and potential future on-site residents if the site were not cleaned up.

 The results of the Health Risk Assessment indicate that under current conditions, ingestion of contaminated soil, skin contact with contaminated soil, and inhalation of contaminated wind-blown dust from soil might be potential exposure pathways of concern for on-site trespassers.
-Inhalation of contaminated wind-blown dust is the exposure pathway of potential concern for off-site residents under current conditions.
+Inhalation of contaminated wind-blown dust is the potential exposure pathway of concern for off-site residents under current conditions.

-The potential exposure pathways associated with future land use at the unremediated site are ingestion of contaminated soil, skin contact with contaminated soil, and drinking contaminated groundwater.
+The potential exposure pathways associated with future land use at the unremediated site are ingestion of contaminated soil, skin contact with contaminated soil, drinking contaminated groundwater, and inhalation of volatile organic compounds from contaminated soil.
 Vapor inhalation and dermal contact during showering, and ingestion of groundwater from off-site wells are potential pathways of concern for future on- or off-site residents if groundwater containing volatile organic compounds is not cleaned up.
 It was assumed that contaminated groundwater would be used as a public water supply.